FBA SKU Profitability in NetSuite: How to Track True Margins

 Amazon is a “fee machine.”
 Between referral commissions, FBA fulfillment, monthly storage surcharges, aged inventory fees, and aggressive PPC spending, the cost of selling a single unit can easily consume 30-50% of its retail price.
 If your accounting system simply lumps these into broad categories like “Amazon Fees,” you are flying blind.
 You might be aggressively restocking and advertising a “top seller” that is actually losing money on every shipment after full cost allocation.

-Achieving true Amazon product profitability in NetSuite requires more than just a data sync.
+Achieving true FBA SKU profitability for NetSuite users requires more than just a data sync.
 It requires a system that bridges the gap between Amazon’s complex settlement data and NetSuite’s robust inventory and general ledger architecture.

 Key Takeaways